 In July and August, the Ingalls went to Saratoga, New York, traveling by private railroad car.

 Albert was a director of Toledo Terminal Railroad, Lake Erie & Pittsburgh Railroad, Virginia Hot Springs Company, and Columbia Axle Company.
 Social memberships included Cleveland Athletic, Country, Kirtland, Mayfield, Mid-Day, and Union clubs.

-Albert exhibited a democratic spirit and genial personality, plus a mixture of culture, quick-wittedness, broad interests, and robust energy.
-He died on August 8, 1943, in Hot Springs, Virginia.
-Jane died on March 30, 1962, and buried alongside Albert in Warm Springs Cemetery in Warm Springs, Virginia.
+Albert exhibited a democratic spirit and genial personality and an admirable mixture of culture, quick-wittedness, broad interests, and robust energy.
+He died on August 8, 1943, in Hot Springs Virginia.
+Jane died on March 30, 1962.
+Both are buried in Warm Springs Cemetery in Warm Springs, Virginia.